postalserver/docs/content/en/features/click-and-open-tracking.md

 You'll need to add an appropriate virtual host on your web server that proxies traffic from that domain to the Postal web server.
 The web server must add the `X-Postal-Track-Host: 1` header so the Postal web server knows to treat requests as tracking requests.

 Once you have configured this, you should be able to visit your chosen domain in a browser and see `Hello.` printed back to you.
 If you don't see this, review your configuration until you do.
-If you don't see this and you enable the tracking, your messages will be sent with broken links and images.
+If you still don't see this and you enable the tracking, your messages will be sent with broken links and images.

 If you're happy things are working, you can enable tracking as follows: